niquewoodhouse/niquewoodhouse.github.io/ahdestinations.md

 					Appear Here is the premier platform for booking retail space around the world.
 				</p>
 				<p class=" w50 grey">
 					They needed a design solution to elevate their city guides above those of competitors.
 In an ambitious start-up you can't take the brief as the end goal of your work.
-You should always look beyond it, and towards other problems your bosses might not even be talking about that you could solve at the same time.
+You should always try to look beyond it, and towards other problems your bosses might not even be talking about that you could solve at the same time.
 				</p>
 			</div>
 	</div>